-Yes, potential claimants are required to submit a Minnesota preliminary notice, unless there is an exception.
+Yes, potential claimants are required to submit a Minnesota preliminary notice, with some exceptions.

 A party that has a direct contractual relationship with the property owner must send a General Contractor’s Notice to the owner.

 All parties that do not have a direct contractual relationship with the owner must send a Lien Claimant’s Notice to the owner.
-This notice is also required of a general contractor who contracted with just one owner of a property and there are more than one of them.
+This notice is also required of a general contractor who contracted with just one of the owners of a property.

 A Minnesota General Contractor’s Notice is usually included in the written contract with the owner.
 If it is not, or if there is no such contract, this notice must be given personally to the owner or sent by certified mail within 10 days of agreeing on work.⁴